Kindergarten Wars: Kindergarten Noir

-A 20-year old assassin from the Netherlands known as "The Witch" who takes on a new identity as a kindergarten teacher to protect the children of world leaders at a school called Kindergarten Noir.
+A 20-year old Dutch assassin known as "The Witch" who takes on a new identity as a kindergarten teacher to protect the children of world leaders at a school called Kindergarten Noir.
 Rita has a running gag where she falls in love at first sight with an assassin trying to harm the children, and asks them a series of questions, and if they answer them with a response Rita doesn't like they would get shot.